This article was originally published on June 29, 2016. It has been updated with more recent figures and additional information.

-Nobel Prize-winning psychologist Daniel Kahneman demonstrated this with his loss-aversion theory, showing that people feel the pain of losing money more than they enjoy gains.
-As such, investors’ natural instinct is to flee the market when it starts to plummet, just as greed prompts us to jump back in when stocks are skyrocketing.
+Nobel Prize-winning psychologist Daniel Kahneman demonstrated this with his loss aversion theory, showing that people feel the pain of losing money more than they enjoy gains.
+Thus, investors’ natural instinct is to flee the market when it starts to plummet, just as greed prompts people to jump back in when stocks are skyrocketing.
 Both can have negative impacts.

 But smart investing can overcome the power of emotion by focusing on relevant research, solid data and proven strategies.
-Here are four key concepts that can help fight the urge to make emotional decisions in times of market turmoil.
+Here are seven principles that can help fight the urge to make emotional decisions in times of market turmoil.

 2. Time in the market matters, not market timing.

 No one can accurately predict short-term market moves, and investors who sit on the sidelines risk losing out on periods of meaningful price appreciation that follow downturns.

 Visit our market volatility center

 Capital Group investment professionals offer tips and insights for navigating market fluctuations.

 Every S&P 500 decline of 15% or more, from 1929 through 2018, has been followed by a recovery.
 The average return in the first year after each of these declines was nearly 55%.

 Even missing out on just a few trading days can take a toll.
 A hypothetical investment of $1,000 in the S&P 500 made in 2009 would have grown to more than $2,700 by the end of 2018.
 But if an investor missed just the 10 best trading days during that period, he or she would have ended up with 38% less.

 Kahneman won his Nobel Prize in 2002 for his work in behavioral economics, a field that investigates how individuals make financial decisions.
 A key finding of behavioral economists is that people often act irrationally when making such choices.